Meet the Chipworks Leadership Team

 He enjoys participating in karate, as a black belt, with his children and chairing their school’s Parent Council.

-As Vice President, Technology Analysis Group, Gary leads Chipworks services to Design Teams, R&D Teams, and Product Management.
-Gary and his team work closely with customers around the globe, delivering technical analysis that helps them to benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
-Gary has held other Vice President positions at Chipworks and has also led circuit and process reverse engineering teams focused on providing competitive technical intelligence.
+As Vice President, Technology Analysis Group, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
+Jim and his team work closely with customers around the globe, delivering technical analysis that helps them benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
+Prior to becoming Vice President, Jim led the Product Management team at Chipworks for over 10 years, focused on providing competitive technical intelligence.